 - Was the patient receiving post-acute care at the time they were admitted?
 If so, that readmission or hospitalization would be counted in the metric for the selected post-acute facility.

-- Was the patient admitted to a hospital within 30 days of discharge from post-acute care?
+- Was the patient admitted to a hospital during their post=acute stay or within 30 days of discharge from post-acute care?
 If so, this event is counted in the hospitalization metric whether there was a prior inpatient stay within 30 days or not.

 A readmission is a care event where a patient is admitted to any inpatient stay within 30 days of being discharged from an inpatient stay.
 Like this: INP D/C INP (RE)Admission within 30 days.

 The Trella Health Readmission Rate is a percentage measurement of readmissions for a select population.
 This rate can be calculated for either hospitals or post-acute agencies.

 You will find Readmission Rates under a lot of names: 30 Day Readmission Rate, Trended Readmit Rate, Readmit Rate, Readmit, % Readmitted: 30 days, or Readmit OR Hospitalization +30 Rate.

 Although this definition is sometimes adapted to match which facility in the definition is the focus of the metric, the basic definition for % Hospitalized: + 30 days is: The agency’s two year overall rate of hospitalization (where this agency’s patients were admitted to a short-term acute stay during a home health services episode (includes transfers) OR within 30 days of Home Health discharge).

 It is a good idea to view the column definitions in the header of each column to identify the specific focus of the hospitalization metric.

 Remember that this metric counts all hospitalizations; the absence or presence of a prior inpatient stay and inpatient discharge has no bearing on this metric.